composify-js/composify/packages/docs/docs/use-cases/unblock-your-team.md

 - Marketers can publish changes without opening a ticket
 - Engineers stay focused on building reusable components, not shipping pixels

-Whether it's a quick experiment or a live product surface, everyone gets to move faster—without stepping on each other.
+Whether it's a quick experiment or a live product surface, everyone gets to move faster without stepping on each other.